anira-project/anira/docs/img/anira-usage.md

 # How to use anira in a real-time audio application

 # Step 1: Define your model configuration
-Start by specifying your model configuration using anira::InferenceConfig.
+Start by specifying your model configuration using ```anira::InferenceConfig```.
 This includes the model path, input/output shapes, batch size, and other critical settings that match your model's requirements.
 ```cpp
 anira::InferenceConfig hybridNNConfig(
     // Model path and shapes for different backends